 New Jersey Wrongful Death and Survival Acts

 According to a year-long study by the Washington Post, the settlements for wrongful death by police claims vary wildly.
 The Post’s study, covering all police shootings in 2015, found that settlements for wrongful death cases ranged from $7,500 to $8.5 million, with the median settlement totally $1.2 million.
 The study also concluded that families who settled before going to trial collected far more than those who were awarded damages following a trial, with the average trial verdict around $500,000.

-Because of the discrepancies and difficulties with claiming damages following a wrongful death, you should always consult with an experienced wrongful death attorney to better understand the law and likely outcome before filing any claims.
+Because of the discrepancies and difficulties with claiming damages from state to state following a wrongful death, you should always consult with an experienced wrongful death attorney to better understand the law and likely outcome before filing any claims.

 Wrongful Death by Police: A State or Federal Matter?

 Whether wrongful death by police is a state or federal matter is really up to the individuals filing the suit.
 Plaintiffs may choose to either seek a state compensation claim or a federal claim depending on the circumstances of the case.
 If the plaintiffs, for example, want to seek a claim against an officer they feel acted either maliciously or negligently, they can file a suit in state court.
 If, however, they want to argue that the officer in question violated the civil rights of the loved one killed, they can file a federal claim.

 A federal claim against a police officer must prove that the officer subjected the victim to “the deprivation of any rights, privileges, or immunities secured by the Constitution and laws,” as detailed under federal law.
 The burden of proof for federal claims, it should be noted, is higher than state claims.
 For state wrongful death claims, the burden of proof threshold relies on “the preponderance of the evidence.”
 For federal claims, however, there must be “clear and convincing” evidence that the officer violated the civil rights of the victim.